Juippi/ghostsyn/doc/README.rst

 TODO
 ----

-* Revert or make optional some size-increasing tweaks made for Cassini, so that there's no extra bloat to hinder future 4k projects.
 * Make synth buildable as 64 bit to make it possible to link it to a 64 bit editor UI, removing the need for 32 bit build environment.
 This would not be hard; defining macros for pusha and popa would already take care of most of the incompatibilities.
 * Add more oscillator shapes.
-* Offer more filter types in addition to low-pass with fixed resonant peak width.
 * Add UI for customizing stereo effect & end fade.
 * Implement properly working note off command
 * Bring back stereo delay effect that was dropped for Adarkar Wastes.
-* Simpler & more compact note triggering logic.
 * Replace the very messy NASM -> AT&T syntax conversion with something simpler.
   Shortcomings of the intel2gas tool currently require several custom pre- and post-processing steps to produce a syntactically correct result.